jassics/security-study-plan/secure-software-development-lifecycle-study-plan.md

 1. How would you introduce security into an existing agile SDLC with minimal disruption?
 2. Which security activities would you recommend at each phase of the SDLC and why?
 3. How would you measure whether your SDL is working and improving over time?
+4. How would you map your current SDL activities to the NIST SSDF practices, and what would you do about the gaps?
+5. What does SP 800-218A add for teams that build or fine-tune AI models, and which of your existing controls would need to change?
+6. A customer asks whether you have signed the CISA Secure by Design pledge.
+Which of the seven goals would be hardest for your product to evidence, and why?
+7. Developers are now shipping AI-assisted code.
+Which SDL phases would you change, and what would you *not* change?